 Picking a Machine

 For people initially starting PAP we recommend starting with an Auto-titrating Positive Airway Pressure (APAP) machine.
 This device monitors every breath you take and adjusts the pressure you need automatically.
-We believe APAPs are better than continuous positive airway pressure (CPAP) machines that deliver one fixed pressure all the time (which is why we do not sell CPAP machines).
+We believe APAPs are better than continuous positive airway pressure (CPAP) machines that deliver one fixed pressure all the time.
 APAPs get the job done with less pressure and are therefore more comfortable.
-Another secret - you can turn APAPs into CPAPs.
+Another secret - you can turn APAPs into CPAPs but not vice-cersa.

 BIPAP, ASV and AVAPS are more advanced PAP machines usually for people with heart or lung disease.
 You should be under the direction of a sleep specialist before using those PAPs.